mashmanuel/Day-2-assignment/README.md

 # Day-2-assignment
-**Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
+**1. Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?**
 Version control is an infrastructure that records changes to an individual file or an assortment of files over time to enable an earlier version to be recovered later.
 This infrastructure is most helpful in computer programming where changes to source code can be tracked.
 Some fundamental concepts of version control include:
 Repository: A repository is a storage space where your project files and their revision history are stored.
 It can be local (on your computer) or remote (on a server).